The example highlights a number of important GKE concepts:

 kubectl scale deployment frontend --replicas=5

-The configuration for the Deployment is updated to specify that there should be 5 replicas running now.
-The Deployment adjusts the number of Pods it is running to match that.
-To verify, run the following command:
+The configuration for the Deployment is updated to specify that there should be five replicas running now.
+The Deployment adjusts the number of Pods it is running to match the configuration.
+To verify the number of replicas, run the following command:

 kubectl get podsOutput:

-Delete the Service: This step will deallocate the Cloud Load Balancer created for the
+Delete the Service: This step deallocates the Cloud Load Balancer created for the

 kubectl delete service frontend

-frontendService to be deleted: The load balancer is deleted asynchronously in the background when you run
+frontendService is deleted: The load balancer is deleted asynchronously in the background when you run

 kubectl delete.
 Wait until the load balancer is deleted by watching the output of the following command: